-- Minor Minors are persons under 18 years of age. - Abuse or neglect Physical or mental injury or acts or omissions that present a substantial risk of physical or mental injury.
-This includes but is not limited to: sexual offenses as defined by South Carolina law; failure to supply the minor with adequate food, clothing or shelter; abandonment; and encouraging delinquent acts by the minor.

-All Clemson employees are responsible for being vigilant regarding the safety of minors.
-Any employee who, in the course of employment, receives information or observes conduct that gives that person reason to believe a minor has been or may be abused or neglected, is expected to take the following steps immediately:

-- Call law enforcement. - If the child is in imminent danger, the employee must call 911. - If the child is not in imminent danger, the employee should contact local law enforcement where the child resides or is found.
-If the child is on Clemson's main campus, the employee should contact the Clemson University Police Department at 864-656-2222.
-If the child is elsewhere, the employee should contact local law enforcement for the city or county where the child resides or may be found. - After contacting law enforcement, the employee should notify a responsible supervisor at Clemson who has a legitimate reason to know about the report and who may need to take corrective or preventive action for the child's safety.
-For example, this may be a program director, a supervisor or a dean. - Employees may also contact the following university offices for additional support after contacting law enforcement: - Clemson's Pre-collegiate Programs Office - Office of University Compliance - Office of General Counsel

-Employees who make good-faith reports of suspected or known abuse or neglect to law enforcement are protected from adverse employment action.
+- Minor: Minors are persons under 18 years of age. - Abuse or neglect: Physical or mental injury or acts or omissions that present a substantial risk of physical or mental injury.
+This includes but is not limited to sexual offenses as defined by South Carolina law; failure to supply the minor with adequate food, clothing or shelter; abandonment; and encouraging delinquent acts by the minor. - Responsibilities: All Clemson employees are responsible for being vigilant regarding the safety of minors.
+Any employee who, in the course of employment, receives information or observes conduct that gives that person reason to believe a minor has been or may be abused or neglected are expected to take the following steps immediately: - Call law enforcement. - If the child is in imminent danger, the employee must call 911. - If the child is not in imminent danger, the employee should contact local law enforcement where the child resides or is found. - If the child is on Clemson's main campus, the employee should contact the Clemson University Police Department at 864-656-2222. - If the child is elsewhere, the employee should contact local law enforcement for the city or county where the child resides or may be found. - After contacting law enforcement, the employee should notify a responsible supervisor at Clemson who has a legitimate reason to know about the report and who may need to take corrective or preventive action for the child's safety.
+For example, this may be a program director, a supervisor or a dean. - · Employees may also contact the following university offices for additional support after contacting law enforcement: - Clemson's Pre-Collegiate Programs Office - Office of University Compliance - Office of General Counsel - Protections: Employees who make good-faith reports of suspected or known abuse or neglect to law enforcement are protected from adverse employment action.
 Further, South Carolina law allows the identity of any person who reports abuse or neglect to be kept confidential.
-South Carolina law also provides civil and criminal immunity for persons who make good-faith reports of abuse or neglect.
+South Carolina law also provides civil and criminal immunity for persons who make good-faith reports of abuse or neglect. - Criminal Consequences: Additionally, South Carolina law defines certain professions to be "mandatory reporters."
+These professions may be found under South Carolina Code §63-7-310 scstatehouse.gov/code/t63c007.php.
+Persons who are mandatory reporters but who fail to report good-faith concerns to law enforcement may face criminal consequences, including fines and imprisonment, pursuant to South Carolina Code §63-7-410.
+Reporting Child Abuse or Neglect.